 paused mode but is visible should continue showing its video.
 For this

 reason, we recommend that activities that play video not pause the

 video in their

 When the user puts an app into multi-window mode, the system notifies the activity of a configuration change, as specified in Handling Configuration Changes.
 This also happens when the user resizes the app, or puts the app back into full-screen mode.
 Essentially, this change has the same activity-lifecycle implications as when the system notifies the app that the device has switched from portrait to landscape mode, except that the device dimensions are changed instead of just being swapped.
 As discussed in Handling Configuration Changes, your activity can handle the configuration change itself, or it can allow the system to destroy the activity and recreate it with the new dimensions.

 If the user is resizing a window and makes it larger in either dimension, the

-system resizes the activity to match the user action and issues runtime changes
+system resizes the activity to match the user action and issues configuration changes

 as needed.
 If the app lags behind in drawing in newly-exposed areas, the

 system temporarily fills those areas with the color specified by the